State of Alabama Joins Nun’s Network to Challenge Controversial HHS Mandate

 “EWTN has no other option but to continue our legal challenge to the mandate,” said EWTN Chairman and CEO Michael P. Warsaw.
 “The revised rules, published by the government in July, have done nothing to address the serious issues of conscience and religious freedom that EWTN has been raising since the Mandate was first published last year.
 The government has decided that EWTN is apparently not religious enough to be exempt from the rule.
 It has still placed us in a situation where we are forced to offer contraception, sterilization, and abortion-inducing drugs as part of our employee health plan or to offer our employees and their families no insurance at all.
 Neither of these options are acceptable.
 The mission of EWTN is not negotiable.”

-After their original lawsuit was dismissed earlier this year, EWTN and the Attorney General of the State of Alabama joined the Becket Fund today in filing a new lawsuit against the unconstitutional contraception mandate.
+After their original lawsuit was dismissed earlier this year, EWTN and the Attorney General of the State of Alabama joined Becket today in filing a new lawsuit against the unconstitutional contraception mandate.

 “I am proud to stand with EWTN to oppose this unconscionable mandate.
 Whatever we personally may think about contraception and abortion-inducing drugs, the government should not be in the business of forcing people to violate their religious convictions,” said Luther Strange, Attorney General for the State of Alabama.

-The Becket Fund for Religious Liberty is a non-profit, public-interest law firm dedicated to protecting the free expression of all religious traditions.
-The Becket Fund has a 17-year history of defending religious liberty for people of all faiths.
+Becket is a non-profit, public-interest law firm dedicated to protecting the free expression of all religious traditions.
+Becket has a 17-year history of defending religious liberty for people of all faiths.
 Its attorneys are recognized as experts in the field of church-state law.
 They recently won a 9-0 victory against the federal government at the U.S. Supreme Court in Hosanna-Tabor v.
 EEOC.